yunpeng1234/tp/docs/UserGuide.md

    * `clear` : Deletes all applicants from the application.

-7. To see more detailed information abuot each command, refer to [Features](#features).
+7. To see more detailed information about each command, refer to [Features](#features).
 8. To see restrictions and specifications of each field, refer to [Specification of Fields.](#specification-of-fields).

 --------------------------------------------------------------------------------------------------------------------